 Substance Abuse – alcohol and other drugs are used by many to temporarily dull the pain of divorce.
-Self medicating is a short term solution which can lead to serious long term health problems.
+Self-medicating is a short term solution that can lead to serious long term health problems.

 Grief – The five stages of grieving: denial, anger, bargain, depression, and acceptance, are natural for divorcing parties.
 After all, you are losing a part of your life.
 That loss may ultimately be a positive one, but the process of understanding and adjusting to this change can be difficult.

 Westfield Health and Well Being Lawyer Discusses Divorce’s Impact on Physical Health

 In addition to common mental changes, physical health can also see a significant shift when going through a divorce.
 Some health concerns to be aware of include:

 Heart Disease – The stress hormones related to divorce can directly lead to an increased risk of heart disease and other cardiovascular concerns.
 This can be tied to changes in blood pressure, blood sugar, inflammation, and as a secondary effect of poor health decisions such as over-eating or substance abuse.

 Dramatic Weight Loss or Gain – an often encountered affect of divorce or other stressful life events is rapid weight fluctuation.
 This is due to both the change in body chemistry from stress and behavioral changes including comfort eating or loss of appetite.